nathansmith/fake-teams-app/README.md

 [![Fake Teams app](./assets/readme/fake-teams-app.webp)](./assets/readme/fake-teams-app.png)

-I created this project as a demo for my [MA in Interaction Design](https://cvad.unt.edu/design/design-ma-in-ixd.html) at the [University of North Texas](https://unt.edu/).
+I created this demo for my [MA in Interaction Design](https://cvad.unt.edu/design/design-ma-in-ixd.html) at the [University of North Texas](https://unt.edu/).
 My capstone was entitled _Teams for Home "Mass Niche"_ and focused on a hypothetical scenario in which the [consumer version](https://microsoft.com/en-us/microsoft-teams/teams-for-home) of Teams had plugins.

 I built this using a few core technologies.